Trachomatous conjunctivitis

 The VA rates Trachomatous conjunctivitis under Diagnostic Code (DC) 6017, governed by 38 CFR 38 CFR § 4.79.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-What is the C&P exam like for Trachomatous conjunctivitis?
+What happens at the C&P exam for Trachomatous conjunctivitis?

 Get a Personalized Rating Analysis